silascobb143/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?
 If you are wanting to maximize your success rate then you should keep the goals less that $5000.
 - What are some limitations of this dataset?
 A couple of things that could limit this dataset are upcoming kickstarts that are desirable to fund.
+Another could be that in a kickstarter when making a donation you are limited of how much you can give.
 - What are some other possible tables and/or graphs that we could create?
+Another great option to the the percentage of success rate would have been to use a pie chart.